iamsinghrajat/Friends-Recommender-In-Social-Network/README.md

 To run and understand this code  first reach ___EntryPoint___ (You can search for it in python code)

+#facebook_combine.txt is dataset

-#Facebook and twitter dataset is included
+#Facebook  dataset is included download others from http://snap.stanford.edu/data/ Use one with format like twitter_combine.txt or gplus_combine.txt

 #At entry point you can choose which dataset to use you can even add your own dataset from http://snap.stanford.edu/data/ .
 Code will work for all dataset.